AdobeDocs/workfront-learn.en/help/custom-data/calculated-expressions/create-a-sub-sum-div-or-prod-data-expression.md

 An expression would be structured like this: ROUND(data point, #)

 In the expression calculating the difference between planned and actual hours, use this expression —DIV(SUB({workRequired},{actualWorkRequired}),60)—as the first data point.
-Then make sure whatever number comes from that expression doesn’t go more than 2 places to the right of the decimal.
+Then make sure whatever number comes from that expression doesn't go more than 2 places to the right of the decimal.

 ![Workload balancer with utilization report](assets/round03.png)